 -review concepts frequently

 I’d like to interrupt this post with Exciting NEWS!
-My new interoception book is HERE!
+My new interoception book is now back in stock……you asked and we answered.

 All of your questions about Sensory Integration and INTEROCEPTION~the eighth sensory system answered in one handy resource………